 To follow through on another idea that came about in January meetings, the city council will also seek to hear opinions about the sales of water shares.
 An ordinance currently in place bars owners from selling subdivision properties and the water rights associated with them separately.

-Centerfield is looking to extend this to all properties with public approval.
+Centerfield is looking to extend this ordinance to cover all properties, with public approval.

-Also involved in the ordinance measures to review with the public, the city has proposed changing the explicit requirement that a property-owner must have one water share per half-acre.
+Also involved in the ordinance measures to review with the public, the city has proposed changing the explicit requirement that a property-owner must own or rent at least one water share per half-acre.